 - Maine CDC’s most recent face-covering FAQs and guidelines can be found on Maine CDC’s website.

 - Instruct customers to stay home if they are feeling ill.

-- Consider sharing the CDC Coronavirus Symptoms Checker
+- Consider sharing the CDC COVID-19 Symptom Checker.

-- Clarify your hours, if you are taking orders for pre-packed products on-line or over the phone, and anything else critical to the success of your system.
-Pre-packing products for customers can greatly decrease the amount of time that people are on the farm at one time.
+- Clarify your hours, if you are taking orders for pre-packed products online or over the phone, and anything else critical to the success of your system.

 - Remember that most customers will be reassured by seeing that you are putting systems in place to keep them safe.